orkblutt/MinerLamp/README.md

 By default, the binaries built using the code include an automatic donation system:
 Every 4 hours, ethminer will be restarted using the 0xa07a8c9975145bb5371e8b3c31acb62ad9d0698e ethereum address in the parameters during 5 minutes.
 When this 5 minutes delay is gone, ethminer is restarted using the user credentials.
-If you prefer to not use this system, you have to comment the DONATE flag in the .pro file and recompil the code.
+If you prefer to not use this system, you have to uncheck the donation checkbox in the About dialog.

-You can also donate directly on 0xa07a8c9975145bb5371e8b3c31acb62ad9d0698e
+You can also donate directly on 0xa07a8c9975145bb5371e8b3c31acb62ad9d0698e ;-)

 ## TODO